3 Cutting-Edge Eye Lenses Designed to Help Improve How You See

 Since then, the company has introduced such innovations as contact lenses that darken when exposed to light, treatments for dry eye and LASIK advances.
 Now, Johnson & Johnson Vision is aiming to further revolutionize the way people see, with exciting advances planned for this year and beyond that can help address seasonal allergy symptoms, improve cataract surgery outcomes and more.

-We spoke to company experts to learn more about some of these groundbreaking innovations with the potential to improve sight—and well-being—for people around the world.
+For Cataract Awareness Month, we spoke to company experts to learn more about some of these groundbreaking innovations with the potential to improve sight—and well-being—for people around the world.

 Implantable Lens Technology to Help Improve the Way Patients See After Cataract Surgery